-By the time you’re done, your apartment will look like a brand new space.
-Once you’re able to host dinner parties again, your friends and family are sure to be impressed with your gorgeous home, especially when they find out you did it yourself.
+By the time you’re done, your apartment and living room will look like a brand new space.
+Once you’re able to host dinner parties again, your friends and family are sure to be impressed with your gorgeous home and living room, especially when they find out you did it yourself.

-To make it easier for you to find the perfect DIY decoration, we’ve divided our projects into a few categories: plants, kitchen upgrades, storage, crafts, and furniture improvements.
+To make it easier for you to find the perfect DIY home decor, we’ve divided our easy DIY apartment decorating ideas and DIY projects into a few categories: plants, kitchen upgrades, storage, crafts, and furniture improvements.

 - DIY Plant Projects